Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 How to Autofill in Google Sheets Without Dragging – Double Click

 If you have data in a column, then you can also double-click on the fill handle to fill down.
+This lets Google Sheets fill down without dragging.
 It will fill the data up to the point where there is data in the adjacent column.

 Below is an example where the month name is filled to 10 cell as there is data up to ten cells in the adjacent column.

-In the same way, you can also use this method for Google Sheets fill down to work with formulas.
+In the same way, you can also use this method for Google Sheets to fill a formula down.
 In the case of formulas, if relative references are used these will automatically adjust themselves (just like it does when you copy-paste data).
 As you can see, the formula in cell E6 stays relevant to the adjacent cell of D6.

 You could also use an array formula that calculates the value based on the specified range automatically.